apache/cordova-docs/www/_posts/2023-09-12-camera-media-file-transfer-plugin-release.md

     For more information, check out the [Cordova's File Plugin 8.0.0 release blog post](https://cordova.apache.org/news/2023/07/11/file-plugin-8.0.0.html).

 * **Removed Deprecated Platforms**

+    As the Cordova Windows/WP8, OSX, Amazon Fire OS, Blackberry 10, Windows Phone & Firefox OS platform has been deprecated, the supporting logic for these platforms has been removed from this plugin.

 * **Removed Deprecated `whitelist` Plugin**
 * **Fixed Download Functionality for Android Q+**
 * **Removed Hardcoded `X-Requested-With` Header**